Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 That’s it, we are done with our data model for now.
 Let’s add some content.
 Go to the :guilabel:`Content/Objects` section.
 Objects (and again, our pages are objects) are grouped by the parent classes (pluralized names are used to name the groups).
 Objects of the classes that doesn’t have parent ones go under the Others group.
-Our ``Blog Post`` class is already here:
+Our ``Post Page`` class is already here:

 .. image:: /images/getting_started/tutorial_basic_content_management/7.png

-Click the :guilabel:`Create blog post` button:
+Click the :guilabel:`Create post page` button:

 .. image:: /images/getting_started/tutorial_basic_content_management/8.png